Rukky90/SQ-li/README.md

 ## Credit

-This project is created by Rukky Benny.
+Rukky Benny.
  It is intended for educaational purposes to demostrate basic SQLITE operations using python.